-Most states require drivers to buy at least some car insurance.
-Meeting that requirement can be tough no matter what your financial situation is, but it can be especially tough if you have a low income.
+Most states require drivers to buy at least some car insurance that includes bodily injury liability and property damage liability coverages.
+But meeting those requirements can be tough no matter what your financial situation is.

 - Best car insurance companies for low-income drivers